WorldWideTelescope/worldwide-telescope-web-control-script-reference/webcontrolobjects.md

 #### Example Code

 {% sample lang="js" -%}
 ```js
 wwtControl.settings.set_showConstellationBoundries(true);
 ```

 ![Boundaries](images/Boundarys.jpg)

-The constellation boundaries are shown in blue, except for the selected constellation, with its boundary in yellow.
+The constellation boundaries are shown in blue, except for the selected constellation, with its boundary in yellow.{% endmethod %}
-{% endmethod %}

 {% method -%}
 ### Settings ShowConstellationFigures Property

 The **ShowConstellationFigures** property specifies whether to show constellation figures.